5G-Super-Blue-Print/KubeArmor-SEDIMENT-Demo/README.md

 ```
 </details>
-Some of the harden policies generated:
+Some of the harden policies generated are:

 1) Restrict access to trusted cert bundles in the OS, prevents unauthorized updates to root certs
 2) Restrict access to maintenance tools such as apk, mii-tool